chadweimer/docker-pgsql-s3-backup-restore/pgsql-s3-restore/README.md

 ## Limitations

-This is made to restore a backup made from pgsql-s3-restore, if you backup came from somewhere else please check your format.
+This is made to restore a backup made from pgsql-s3-backup, if you backup came from somewhere else please check your format.

-* Your s3 bucket *must* only contain backups which you wish to restore - it will always grabs the 'latest' based on unix sort with no filtering
+* Your s3 bucket path (including any prefix) *must* only contain backups which you wish to restore - it will always grabs the 'latest' based on unix sort with no filtering
 * They must be gzip encoded text sql files
 * If your bucket has more than a 1000 files the latest may not be restore, only one s3 ls command is made